GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 **database**: c122

 The c122 database very typically has a data schema with the name *public*.
 This is where common data tables and functions are typically held.
 Every user has her own schema also.
 The normal case also applies here: the personal schema has the name of your account.
-You will be able to query any data held anywhere in the database, but when you create a new table, a new view or function, this must be done in your own schema.
+You will be able to query any data held anywhere in the database, as long as the owner has granted rights, but when you create a new table, a new view or function, this must be done in your own schema.
 Where this applies to examples below, we have used *YOURSCHEMA* as a template name.

 Much of the specific exercise data used in the below actually sits in the *vectors* schema.